suhrawardi/rdepend/README.md

 # Ꝛdepend

-Mind that this Gem is very experimental, a work in progress
+Mind that this Gem is experimental, a work in progress.
+If you happen to encounter bugs or like to discuss the output or it's use cases, please open an issue in the issue tracker.

 It generates a graph visualization of the dependencies in your codebase.

-A lot of incoming links is good, as that means that a module is re-used a lot.
+A lot of incoming links is good, as it is a sign of code re-use and DRY code.
-A lot of outgoing links is bad, as that means that that part of the code has a lot of dependencies.
+A lot of outgoing links is bad, as that is a sign of a lot of dependencies.

 See http://www.whiteboxtest.com/information-flow-metrics.php